 The transition from IPv4 to IPv6 is not something that can be done, in the large majority of the cases, overnight and in a single step.
-Consequently, in general, we are unable to talk about a whole network having a "single and uniform" status regarding IPv6, at least not in the early deployment stages of an operator network.
+Consequently, in general, we are unable to talk about a whole network having a "single and uniform" status regarding the IPv6 support, at least not in the early deployment stages of an operator network.

 Even if possible, it is not frequent to deploy new IPv6 networks which have no IPv4 connectivity at all, because at the current phase of the universal goal of the IPv6 deployment, almost every network still need to provide some kind of "access" to IPv4 sites.
-It is not feasible for most of the operators to tell their customers "I can provide you IPv6 service, but you will not be able to access all
+It is not feasible for most of the operators to tell their customers "I can provide you IPv6 service, but you will not be able to access all Internet contents and apps, because some of them still don't support IPv6, so you will miss every content that it is IPv4-only".

-IPv6-only Definition

-Internet contents and apps, because some of them still don't support IPv6, so you will miss every content that it is IPv4-only".

-Some networks may have IPv6-only support for specific purposes.
+Some networks may have IPv6-only support for specific purposes or services.
 For example, a DOCSIS provider may have decided that is worth the effort to get rid of IPv4 for the management network of the cable-modems.
 Or a network that provides connectivity only to IoT devices, may be IPv6-only.

-However, the "end-networks", in general, need to continue supporting IPv4, as there are many devices or apps, in both corporate and enduser networks (smartTV, IP cameras, etc.), which are IPv4-only and it is not feasible to update or replace them.
+However, the "end-networks", in general, need to continue supporting IPv4, as there are many devices or apps, in both corporate and enduser networks (smartTV, IP cameras, etc.), which are IPv4-only and it is not always feasible to update or replace them.
+Also if customer devices in a LAN are IPv4-only, they will not be able to access IPv6-only services, so this means that IPv6-only services can't be deployed unless it is done in such way that some transition mechanism solves that problem as well (example an IPv6-only Data Center, requires SIIT-DC)

-In IPv6-only access networks, IPv4 support maybe provided by mechanisms that allow "IPv4-as-a-service" (for example by means of encapsulation and/or translation on top of IPv6).
+In IPv6-only access networks, IPv4 support may be provided by mechanisms that allow "IPv4-as-a-service" (IPv4aaS, for example by means of encapsulation and/or translation on top of IPv6).